jbossdemocentral/bpms-fuse-travel-agency-integration-demo/README.md

 JBoss BPM Suite & JBoss Fuse Travel Agency Integration Demo
 ===========================================================
 Demo based on JBoss BPM Suite and JBoss Fuse products to highlight migration to micro-services.
+The installation will take some time as the Fuse containers are provisioned automatically for you during the installation phase so that the micro-services only need to be started before running the JBoss Travel Agency process.

 Install on your machine